EpicEric/ilo-toki/README.md

 When running the VueJS frontend, use these environment variables:

 - `VUE_APP_API_URL` (required for production): Base URL for the API.
-If unset, it will use Flask's default location (`http://127.0.0.1:5000/`).
+If unset, it will use Flask's default development location (`http://127.0.0.1:5000/`).

 ## Attributions / jo pi jan ante

-The API application and PostgreSQL database are hosted in Heroku with their free plans.
+The application and PostgreSQL database are hosted in Heroku with their free plans.

 The [translation files](https://tatoeba.org/eng/downloads) are provided by Tatoeba under CC BY 2.0 FR.